 Prices vary for every trip since each trip is planned that year.
-Our service trips typically cost between $300 and $400 although we are starting to implement lower cost trips, this winter we have a trip to St. Louis for $100.
+Our service trips typically cost between $200 and $400 although we continue to work to lower trip cos.
 These prices include transportation, housing, and administrative costs.
 Depending on the trip this may also include meals.
 We attempt to find housing that provides a kitchen so that your group can cook together to lower food costs and build team spirit.

 There is also a discount for all Site Leaders as well as scholarships that are available on a need and merit basis.

 All of our domestic trips drive from Madison to the service location using vehicles from UW Fleet or the state Department of Administration.
 The start and end dates of the trip are when you will be leaving from and arriving back in Madison.
 WUD Alternative Breaks will reserve the vehicles, but trip participants are responsible for picking up the vehicles on the day of departure.
 There are university imposed limits on how far/ how long a team of drivers can go during a single day; however if your trip is likely to push those travel limits we will have pre-planned a stop for your group.

 Are there trainings we have to attend prior to our trip?

 Living arrangements for each trip is organized by the Alternative Breaks committee.
 The situations vary depending on each trip.
 Some community partners offer housing or partner within nearby organizations with housing.
 Otherwise, we try to find low cost housing in community or religious centers, hostels, or bed and breakfasts.
 For any two day trips we will also provide lodging at a mid-way point for you to stop at overnight.

 How will I know if I am on a trip or on the waitlist?